-Facilitated by Counseling and Health staff on Zoom, open to all Clark students with ADHD, or ADHD-like challenges
+Open to all Clark students with ADHD, or ADHD-like challenges.

 Do you struggle to stay focused, get motivated, or follow through on assignments?
 Has online learning been a challenge?
 Then this group is for you!
 Our group is a place to form connections with other students dealing with similar issues, share ideas, and learn ADHD management skills to help you succeed in the college environment.
-Contact Beth with questions by email: email@example.com or check out our ADHD Skills Group video for more information!
-Register for ADHD Skills Group on Eventbrite for Fall Term.
+Contact Beth with questions at firstname.lastname@example.org.Register for the ADHD Skills Group

 Autism Spectrum Success Group: